thaiscarolyne/AutomatedTestCucumber/README.md

 ## How to run this tests?

-1. Inside the api project, access the local folder
+1. Inside the **API** project, access the local folder
 2. Run this command to run a wiremock container: docker-compose up -d --build
 3. Now run the project with the profile qa
     * To do so, edit configuration for run/debug and paste this on VM options: -Dmicronaut.environments=qa
-4. Finally, open the tests project and run the tests through the Runner class
+4. Finally, open the **TEST** project and run the tests through the Runner class

 You should see the result saying that 1 scenario and 2 steps passed.